 Taking its initials from parent company Public Financial Management, PFM Asset Management provides investment advisory services to local governments, pensions and other institutional clients in the public sector.
-Headquartered in Pennsylvania’s state capital - Harrisburg - the firm employs 221 advisors across the country and manages more than $93.5 billion in assets.
+The firm is headquartered in Pennsylvania’s state capital - Harrisburg.

 If you are looking for a financial advisor who works with individuals, use our advisor matching tool.
 Within a few minutes, it connects you with up to three advisors in your area.

 PFM Asset Management Background

 Public Financial Management, Inc. formed in 1975.
 In 2001, PFM Asset Management was created to deliver the parent company’s advisory services.
 PFM has a number of other affiliates as well.